jianleliu/MemeGenerator/README.md

   ## Next Image:
   * Randomly choose a image that was generated
     * if Repeat is false then the previous one will be delete(will never be viewed again).

+# Possible Future Improvements
+* Separate the UI code and the written code into two different py files
+* Make the image display(pixel map) auto adjust size when the MainWindow changes its size
+* Make a speed limit for requesting links so that requesting large amount of links is possible with longer time.